 Research

-In 2019, Marnie was a South Australian Young Tall Poppy of Science winner, recognising her scientific and also outreach achievements.
+Marnie was a South Australian Young Tall Poppy of Science winner (2019) and recognised as a Rising star 2020 by The Educator (Higher Education Edition) for her scientific and also outreach achievements.

-Since 2017, Marnie has been the UniSA Post-Doctoral representative of the CBNS Education Committee.
-As part of this Marnie is involved and co-ordinates a number of educational and outreach activities for members of the CBNS and also the general public.
+Marnie is currently a member of the UniSA ECR Network Committee organising development opportunities for ECRs at the university.
+From 2017-2021, Marnie was the UniSA Post-Doctoral representative of the CBNS Education Committee.
+As part of this Marnie is involved and co-ordinated a number of educational and outreach activities for members of the CBNS and also the general public.
 In 2017, she organised presentations from 8 researchers to over 160 year 10 students.
 In 2018, she organised the successful 'Super Drugs and Mini-Guts' event for National Science Week which brought 50 Year 11 students with 25 UniSA researchers (https://www.cbns.org.au/events/national-science-week-unisa/).
 The 2019 full day event 'To BioNano and Beyond' was even more successful brining 50 year 10/11 students from 6 South Australian Schools together with 25 UniSA researchers for interactive activities to promote STEM.

 Marnie is regularly invited to review manuscripts for bioengineering journals and have been invited to chair and speak at various events including conferences and community outreach.